-How to choose between PG and VG e-liquid?
+How to choose between PG vs VG e-liquid?

 If you’re looking to make the switch to electronic cigarettes, you’re probably curious about the ingredients in e-liquid.

-Vaping terminology can be a bit confusing at first, so in this article I’m going to try and explain the differences between the two most widely used e-liquid bases: propylene glycol (PG) and vegetable glycerin (VG).
-Read on after watching this quick video that will give you an overview:
+Vaping terminology can be a bit confusing at first, so in this article we’ll explain the differences between the two most widely used e-liquid bases: propylene glycol (PG) and vegetable glycerine (VG).
+Here’s a quick video explainer first:

 Ingredients in E-liquid